7Limes/sol/README.md

 1 0-
 ```

-The only other *thing* in this language is operators, which actually do all the work.
-Operators are always single characters and do not require whitespace between them.
+Operators allow you to do things with the stack.
+Operators are always single characters and thus do not require whitespace between them.
 ```
 \ print fibonacci sequence indefinitely \
 01 1@<+#!_10._$1j